-Symptoms typically present as a small single macule (a flat red lesion) as localised viral replication occurs, this is usually on the cat’s head, neck or forelimb.
+- Symptoms typically present as a small single macule (a flat red lesion) as localised viral replication occurs, this is usually on the cat’s head, neck or forelimb.
 Over time this gradually increases in size developing into an inflamed lesion which over time becomes raised (papular) before finally ulcerating.
-At this stage, the infection may be spread from the head to the legs during grooming.
 It is not uncommon for the ulcer to develop a secondary bacterial infection or become abscessed.
 Singular lesions typically heal within 4 – 5 weeks.

-Lesions are usually the only symptom to occur in healthy cats, however, during the viremic period, some cats may display symptoms such as fever, localised swollen lymph nodes, loss of appetite and malaise.
+- Lesions are usually the only symptom to occur in healthy cats; however, during the viremic period, some cats may display symptoms such as fever, localised swollen lymph nodes, loss of appetite and malaise.
 Respiratory infections such as pneumonia may also develop, which can be fatal.
-More severe symptoms are most commonly found in cats who are very young or immunocompromised, such as those with feline immunodeficiency virus or feline leukemia virus and may be fatal.
+Very young or immunocompromised cats may experience more severe symptoms.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
-A presumptive diagnosis may be made by visible signs, although a biopsy and microscopic examination from a lesion can confirm diagnosis.
+A biopsy and microscopic examination from a lesion can confirm the diagnosis.

-Polymerase chain reaction (PCR) can also be used to diagnose cowpox.
+Polymerase chain reaction (PCR).
 This test involves amplifying a few copies of a piece of viral DNA which produces millions of copies of a DNA sequence.
 Some veterinary practices may have in-house PCR testing kits for cowpox with results obtained in a few hours.

-The use of corticosteroids must be avoided in cats with cowpox as these will make the condition worse.
+- Avoid the use of corticosteroids in cats with cowpox as these will make the condition worse.

-Yes, cowpox is zoonotic, meaning it can be transmitted from infected animals to humans.
-Lesions usually develop on the hands or face.
+Yes, it is possible to catch cowpox from an infected cat; lesions usually develop on the hands or face.

-If your cat has been diagnosed with cowpox proper precautions must be taken including only handling your cat while you are wearing rubber gloves and always wash your hands.
+If your cat has been diagnosed with cowpox, proper precautions must be taken including only handling your cat while you are wearing rubber gloves and always wash your hands.
 Take care if your cat has cowpox and only handle your cat while wearing rubber gloves.